-The French Ministry of Defense is expected to select the a system architecture and design team to lead the development of the transformational ‘’ program – the ’s 10 billion euro ($13.2 billion) program. will integrate advanced weaponry and network-centric technology to empower the French land forces’ legacy equipment, enabling battle groups of tomorrow to maintain battlefield dominance through the next decade.
-The current definition of the architecture phase is expected to lead the to launch the request for proposal by 2012 for an advanced armored combat vehicles expected to be the principal new platform of the Scorpion program.
+The French Ministry of Defense is expected to select the a system architecture and design team to lead the development of the transformational ‘Scorpion’ program – the French Army’s 10 billion euro ($13.2 billion) modernization program.
+Scorpion will integrate advanced weaponry and network-centric technology to empower the French land forces’ legacy equipment, enabling battle groups of tomorrow to maintain battlefield dominance through the next decade.
+The current definition of the architecture phase is expected to lead the DGA to launch the request for proposal by 2012 for an advanced armored combat vehicles expected to be the principal new platform of the Scorpion program.
 Other elements are expected to comprise a variety of unmanned systems of different sizes.

-Three teams competed for the Scorpion program, headed by EADS, teamed with the U.S. company SAIC, a consortium of French companies including Thales, Safran and Nexter and a team led French defense electronics and communications consortium CSpartnered with Ineo, an engineering group specializing in security and defense, a subsidiary of the GDF Suez group.
+Three teams competed for the Scorpion program, headed by EADS, teamed with the U.S. company SAIC, a consortium of French companies including Thales, Safran and Nexter and a team led French defense electronics and communications consortium CS France partnered with Ineo, an engineering group specializing in security and defense, a subsidiary of the GDF Suez group.